Paul Randall Harrington: Early life

-Harrington was born September 27, 1911 and educated in the Kansas City school system, from which he graduated in 1930, having been named one of the State of Kansas' 15 most outstanding high-school graduates.
+Harrington was born on September 27, 1911, and educated in the Kansas City school system, from which he graduated in 1930, having been named one of the State of Kansas' 15 most outstanding high-school graduates.
 He had initially not planned to go to college but changed his mind after being offered a basketball scholarship by the University of Kansas.
-During his time at the University of Kansas he competed on their basketball team, which won the Big Eight championship three years in a row.
+During his time at the University of Kansas from 1931 to 1934 he competed on their basketball team, which won the Big Eight championship three years in a row.
 In his senior year he was elected captain of the team.

 An initial interest in the field of physical education bloomed into an interest in medicine.
 He attended the University of Kansas School of Medicine and graduated in 1939, having worked his way through school playing semi-professional basketball.
 In 1936 he tried out for the national Olympic team and won the championship of his region in the javelin, but did not end up attending the finals in Chicago due to the cost involved.

 Harrington undertook his internship and first year of surgical residency at Roper Hospital, Charleston, South Carolina, after which he returned to St Luke's Hospital in Kansas City, where he completed his residency in orthopaedic surgery in 1942, under Doctors Frank Dickson and Rex Dively.
 He then joined the United States Army.